Is It Okay to Have Multiple Job Interviews

 Interviewing Across Countries: Legal and Practical Realities

 If your interviews include roles in other countries, understand local hiring practices and legal requirements.
 Work permits, visa processing timelines, and tax treaties vary widely.
-Ask open questions about employer support early: “Does the company provide visa support, or is local sponsorship required?”
-Knowing this early avoids surprises and helps you compare timelines.
+Ask open questions about employer support early:

-For remote roles based in a different jurisdiction, ask about payroll arrangements and tax implications.
+For remote‐roles based in a different jurisdiction, ask about payroll arrangements and tax implications.
 Employers sometimes hire contractors or use global employment platforms; make sure the arrangement aligns with your preference for stability and benefits.

 Assessing Relocation Packages and Family Impact